CattyMeowy/swifticat.github.io/rules.md

 - You are currently streaming
 - You are sharing a video you made
 - You are not begging for followers or subscribers
+You are also allowed to promote servers and things in your bio, but self-promoting in people's DMs is not okay.
+If you have a malicious link in your bio we will jail you.

    `4a.
 You cannot post Discord server invite links in the server.`